 The Excellence in Education Innovative Grants are designed to encourage teachers to apply for funds that will allow them to enhance their classroom instruction through innovative teaching strategies, advanced technology, and creative instructional tools that help facilitate differentiated instruction to better meet student learning needs.
 Applications are scored on a number of criteria including the purpose and need for the project, anticipated student outcomes, number of students served, innovativeness of the project and quality of the evaluation plan.
 Applications are due in January each year and grants are awarded in early March.
 Grant requests for up to and including $5,000 are considered.

-In August of each year, first-year teachers may submit a simple application to request an award of $100 to help establish their classrooms for the beginning of school.
+In August of each year, first-year teachers may submit a simple application to request an award to help establish their classrooms for the beginning of school.
 Local merchants may provide additional amounts or discounts to extend the value of the awards.

 Grant applications will be accepted in change in late spring to July from campus principals to support campus level projects.
 Applications may be funded in an amount up to and including $5,000 and may provide for projects such as expansion of technology resources, library resources, and/or staff training.

 A Mini-Grant application cycle is scheduled in September for certified staff to request up to $500 for instructional resources that are not covered in campus or district budgets or in state or federal special project funds.
 Application forms and detailed information is made available in August with awards announced in October.